 Here is where technology and learning analytics play a key role.
-Baked into programs such as STAR assessments and Accelerated Reader are goal-setting tools to help educators select and set personalized goals for each student that are specific, measurable, achievable, realistic, and time-bound.
-Renaissance programs reflect collective knowledge about student practice and growth, drawn from databases of millions of students from tens of thousands of schools across the US.
-The goal-setting feature in STAR suggests a likely future achievement trajectory for each student based on the historical performance of students with similar pasts.
-In Accelerated Reader (sometimes called AR 360 by teachers and students), teachers set personalized targets for each student addressing the volume, comprehension, and complexity of daily independent book-reading practice, over the course of a marking period, semester, or any other period of time.
+Baked into solutions such as Renaissance Star 360® and Renaissance Accelerated Reader® are goal-setting tools to help educators select and set personalized goals for each student that are specific, measurable, achievable, realistic, and time-bound.
+Renaissance solutions reflect collective knowledge about student practice and growth, drawn from databases of millions of students from tens of thousands of schools across the US.
+The goal-setting feature in Star 360 suggests a likely future achievement trajectory for each student based on the historical performance of students with similar pasts.
+In Accelerated Reader, teachers set personalized targets for each student addressing the volume, comprehension, and complexity of daily independent book-reading practice, over the course of a marking period, semester, or any other period of time.
 Art is added to science when teachers combine the guidance from these tools with their knowledge of each student to identify reasonable yet ambitious achievement goals.

 How do you ensure that all of your students have goals that are specific, measurable, attainable, realistic, and time-bound?
 And how do you involve students in goal-setting and progress-monitoring processes?
 Let us know in the comments below.